 Oil & Gas Exploration

-The Shire of Irwin is excited at the prospect of these discoveries leading to the creation of new jobs in Dongara.
+The Shire of Irwin is excited at the prospect of these discoveries leading to retaining and creating new jobs in the Dongara/Port Denison area.

 A major discovery of valuable mineral sands was achieved by Magnetic Minerals approximately 25 kms south of Dongara, and was the subject of an offer to purchase the area by a leading international mineral sands miner in Ticor.
 Ticor currently operates a major mine at Cataby, and transports its product to the Tiwest facility at Muchea for refining.